 Now time for a big honesty moment guys….
 I have completely failed at this myself in the past, as a guest.
-I get an F. Not that I made someone else's wedding about me (God I hope!) but I havent put on my wedding face, danced my tush off always, and made damn sure the couple knew how badass of a wedding they were throwing.
-Sure I told them in passing it was lovely and that yes I was having a good time, but eh, I certainly wasnt bringing it home, you know?
-I've yawned when I got tired, if I wasnt feeling the music, I didnt dance, I havent loved the food before, or thought little of the decor.
+I get an F. Not that I made someone else's wedding about me (God I hope!) but I haven’t put on my wedding face, danced my tush off always, and made damn sure the couple knew how amazing of a wedding they were throwing.
+Sure I told them in passing it was lovely and that yes I was having a good time, but eh, I certainly wasn’t bringing it home, you know?
+I've yawned when I got tired, if I wasn’t feeling the music, I didn’t dance, I haven’t loved the food before, or thought little of the decor.
 I know I might sound like a snob, but we are being honest here, right?
-Dont get me wrong, its not like I walked up to the bride and started in on things, but I certainly didnt have my best guest foot forward you know?
+Don’t get me wrong, it’s not like I walked up to the bride and started in on things, but I certainly didn’t have my best guest foot forward you know?

 And that really is it isn't it?
-The essence, the role, the responsibility of being a wedding guest.
-Whether you realize it or not, and now hopefully you truly do, as a wedding guest, it is for you to show the couple how wonderful of a time your having and how much you appreciate being invited.
+In essence, the role, the responsibility of being a wedding guest.
+Whether you realize it or not, and now hopefully you truly do, as a wedding guest, it is for you to show the couple how wonderful of a time you’re having and how much you appreciate being invited.
 To get out there and dance, laugh it up, have a wonderful time and let it show.
-It wasnt a comment meant to be anything more then a statement of being, but for me, it felt like a revelation.
+It wasn’t a comment meant to be anything more than a statement of being, but for me, it felt like a revelation.
 I have my first wedding of the year this coming Saturday and it is as if I have a renewed zest in my role as a wedding guest!
-I am completely ready to put on my best guest face, have a FAB time, making damn sure to show the bride & groom how much I appreciate all the hard work they have done to put on such a wonderful event.
-My job this Saturday, is to let it show!
+I am completely ready to put on my best guest face, have a FAB time, making damn sure to show the bride & groom know how much I appreciate all the hard work they have done to put on such a wonderful event.
+My job this Saturday is to let it show!

 I am really curious to hear what you guys think?
 Do you agree with this new mantra for the wedding guest?
-Have you had a less then stellar guest moment that you'd like to share?
-Please leave some comments as I would really love to hear what everyone's take on this is!
+Have you had a less than stellar guest moment that you'd like to share?
+Let me know as I would really love to hear what everyone's take on this is!